2024-2025 Academic Catalog

 History

-Saint Louis University, a private university under Catholic and Jesuit auspices, traces its history to the foundation of the Saint Louis Academy by the Right Reverend Louis William DuBourg, Bishop of Louisiana, in 1818.
+Saint Louis University, a private university under Catholic and Jesuit auspices, traces its history to the foundation of the Saint Louis Academy by Louis William DuBourg, Bishop of Louisiana, in 1818.
 At Bishop DuBourg’s request, the Society of Jesus assumed the direction of the school in 1827.
 This small Jesuit college received its charter as Saint Louis University in 1832, becoming the first university established west of the Mississippi River.
 The University settled at its present site on Grand Boulevard in 1888.

 Saint Louis University has two campuses: the St. Louis, Missouri, campus and the Madrid, Spain, campus.
 The St. Louis campus is physically divided into the north campus, located in the Grand Boulevard Midtown area; the south campus, located one mile to the south; and SLU School of Law, located in downtown St. Louis near civil, criminal and appellate courts.

-The University is presently composed of the following colleges, schools and centers offering post-baccalaureate programs.
+The University is presently composed of the following colleges, schools and centers offering post-baccalaureate programs:

 • College of Arts and Sciences (established in 1818)